VQZX/FMVTools/README.md

 You can provide an event name, the time of the event in the video, and a parameter consisting of float, int, string or object.

+Any methods added to a video clip need to be present on the object the video clip is playing from.
+This includes children objects.

+This allows you have a component that controls audio with a method called PlaySound() and another component that spawns objects with a method called CreateLamp(int).

+This can be added with their necessary data to the clip as long as the video player with the clip in on the same Game Object or a parent Game Object.

 ## Built With

 * [Unity3d](https://unity3d.com/) - Game Engine